jtweedle1/startup-tycoon/README.md

 ## Timeline
 * 8/16/24: Come up with project idea, complete initial project setup in GitHub and Unity
 * 8/17/24: Create idle and walk sprite animations
-* 8/20/24: Character movement (forward only), created initial room scene
+* 8/20/24: Character movement with animation (forward only), created initial room scene, added office items
 ## Getting Involved
 * This project is in its early stages.
 Contributions, ideas, and feedback are welcome as I explore the potential of this concept!
 ## Technologies